yomole/TailGator/README.md

 The fuse did work in the overvoltage protection case, but activated after a very long amount of time.
 We will try to use fast acting automotive fuses in future revisions.

+## Known Issues
+- The mezzanine connector used has too small of a pitch to be reliably soldered using reflow.
+We recommend switching to [conan connectors](https://www.digikey.com/en/product-highlight/a/amphenol-fci/conan-lite-1-00-mm-connectors) since they have a slightly larger (1.0mm) pitch.
+- The BOM has the wrong SWD connector.
+- Some parts on the system status board (like the LEDs) require an active USB connection to function.
+They should instead be powered from the same source as the RP2040 (which is the selectable power source).
+- The reset circuit on the system status board does not function correctly.
+- The breakout board should be expanded to have plug and receptacle connections like other boards so it can be used in the front or the back.
+- The headers to disable I2C on the termination board should be replaced with 0 ohm resistors that are not placed by default.
+- The mounting holes should be M2.5 as MIL has switched to that screw size being the standard for all boards.
+- The power distribution board has a higher voltage drop across the protection circuitry, meaning that there is still a problem if bypass mode is used without first checking the input voltage.

 # Software
 Our work includes the design of a system status board for the TGIS which can display diagnostic information about the system.